 This is staggering, but this is true.
 We believe human trafficking is one of the greatest injustices of our time.
 And we are committed to helping end it.

 - False promises

 - Forged or falsified documents

 - Separation of a minor from a guardian without consent (child trafficking)

 We must understand that in many parts of the world, there is a hierarchy of human value.
-These different systems around the world (e.g. caste systems in Asia) have various ways of determining who is valuable and who is not in society.
-Selling someone becomes a viable financial opportunity for an individual who has grown up in a society that doesn’t value that particular type of person.
+These different systems around the world (e.g., caste systems in Asia) have various ways of determining who is valuable and who is not in society.
+Selling someone becomes a viable financial opportunity for an individual who has grown up in a culture that doesn’t value that particular type of person.
 It's also difficult for most of us to comprehend that in many trafficking situations there is a desperation of poverty that makes millions of people more vulnerable to these types of deception.

 The Greatest Injustice

 We are a faith-based organization and believe what Scripture says: Every human being is created in the image of God and therefore has intrinsic, infinite, priceless value ... regardless of nationality, financial status, or background.
 Nothing separates any of us from that infinite value because we’re all created in the image of God.
 So while we are motivated and compelled by God’s love to fight this horrific injustice of human trafficking, we realize this is NOT a universal sentiment.